Code-Institute-Submissions/ms1_HomeTask/README.md

 2. Under the GitHub Pages Section of the settings, I selected master branch as the source
 3. On refresh of the page, the published url of the project appeared under GitHub Pages section of the settings.

+## Local Development

 To clone the project locally on your computer, follow the following steps:

 1. Open the GitHub repository [HomeTask](https://github.com/Tchucks/ms1_HomeTask)

 2. Click the dropdown on the Code button (green in color) and copy the project URL

-3. From IDE of your choice, open Git Bash and type in git clone
+3. From IDE of your choice, open the terminal and type in git clone

 4. Paste the project URL and press enter.